 Unique Considerations

-- Security Risks: Vacant homes are often targets for vandalism, theft, and squatting.
-It's essential to implement security measures.
+- Security Risks: Vacant homes can become targets for vandalism or squatting.
+Consider employing security measures.

-- Insurance Implications: Many insurance policies have specific clauses regarding vacant properties, which can affect coverage and claims.
+- Insurance Implications: Certain insurance policies may have stipulations regarding vacant homes, which could impact coverage.

 Special Equipment